albiDmtr/wall-b/planner-mcp-server/plandocs.md

     - move(duration_s, direction) [(Number, 'forward'|'backward') -> None]
         Turns both wheels for duration_s seconds in the required direction.
     - turn(duration_s, side) [(Number, 'left'|'right') -> None]
         Turns the desired wheel on for duration_s seconds in the required direction.
+It takes around 10 seconds for the robot to do a 180 degree turn.
     - speak(text) [String -> None]:
         Uses the robot's microphones to say the given text.
     - listen(max_duration_s, stop_on_silence=True) [(Number, Boolean) -> String]:
         Takes a maximum duration in seconds as the first argument and an optional second argument for stop_on_silence (defaults to True).
 Listens to people speaking for the specified duration.
         Recording stops if a pause in speech is detected when stop_on_silence is True.
 Returns the transcript of what was heard by the robot, or "" if it didn't hear anything.
+When having a conversation, it's useful to use the replanning feature to provide customized replies.
+    - move_randomly(duration_s) [Number ->None]:
+        Move randomly in the area for duration_s seconds to discover new objects while avoiding obstacles.
+        Since the robot moves slowly, duration_s should be 30 or more seconds.
+    - look_for_object(object_label) [String -> Boolean]
+        Uses the camera to look for an object with the required COCO label.
+The robot rotates to find all objects around it and positions itself to face the required object if found.
+    - approach_object(object_label) [String -> Boolean]
+        Approaches object with the required COCO label.
+First, the robot looks for the required object in its surroundings, positions itself to face the required object, then moves forward until the required object is approached.